 What is the crime rate of Brixton?

-Brixton, located in the London Borough of Lambeth, has a higher crime rate compared to many other areas in London.
-In 2023, Lambeth’s overall crime rate was about 130 crimes per 1,000 people, which is 27% higher than the London average of 103 per 1,000.
-The Brixton Windrush ward, covering the town centre, had the 12th highest crime rate in London for all crimes and the 10th for drug offences between October 2023 and September 2024.
-Common issues include anti-social behaviour and violent crime, though these are often concentrated in specific areas.
+Brixton, in the London Borough of Lambeth, has a higher crime rate than much of London.
+In 2023, Lambeth recorded about 130 crimes per 1,000 people, 27% above the London average of 103.
+The Brixton Windrush ward, covering the town centre, ranked 12th highest for all crimes and 10th for drug offences between October 2023 and September 2024.
+Key issues include anti-social behaviour and violent crime, mostly concentrated in specific areas.